 Heather was born in London in 1966.
-She lives in Dorset with her husband of 21 years, Jeremy.
+She lives in Dorset with her husband, Jeremy.
 Heather is a professional bridge player, teacher and writer.

 Heather's parents, Mike and Hazel Dunstan, both avid bridge players, introduced bridge to their teenage children, Heather, Cathy and Peter.
 The Dunstan children quickly absorbed the finer points of the game and enjoyed a high standard of Kitchen Bridge.

 Heather soon graduated from the home game to the international scene.
 Her team from York University won the Portland Bowl and represented England in the Entente Cordiale in 1987.
 At York, she also acquired a Music degree and Heather still enjoys playing the piano.

 At the age of 24, Heather began playing for the Ladies team.
 The highlights of Heather's international career occurred in 2008 and 2012 at the Mind Sports Games in Beijing and Lille where the England women won the Gold medal.
 She was also part of the winning England Women's team in the 2012 and 2016 European Championships, and Great Britain's winning team in the 1997, 1999 and 2001 European Championships.
 Heather also won the Silver medal in the Venice Cup in Bali in 2013 and European Championships in 2014, won the Bronze medal in the Venice Cup in 2015 and the Olympiad in Istanbul in 2004, and won the World Mixed Teams in Rhodes in 1996.
 In addition, she has won a record 13 Lady Milne trophies; eight of them partnering Sally Anoyrkatis, and five in partnership with Nicola Smith.